Algoteers/Documentation-Wiki/Setting-up-your-Development-Environment.md

 ### Configure Which Bot to Run

 > NOTE: For the sake of this guide, we will use Microsoft Visual Studio as the IDE of choice.
 However, the platform is IDE-agnostic, thus you should be able to use your preferred IDE, as usual.
 If that is the case, we would be thrilled if you could share screen shots of your own set up so that we can add them here.
-Send any contributions to feedback@advancedalgos.com.
+Send any contributions to feedback@advancedalgos.com or submit a pull request with a new version of this page incorporating them.

 We will first configure which bot to run.
-Open _AACloudPlatform.sln_ in Visual Studio.
+Open _AACloudPlatform.sln_.
 In the Solution Explorer window, scroll down and open _this.vm.config.json_.
 Enter one of the example bot’s name and path in the config file as shown below:

 [[https://github.com/AdvancedAlgos/Documentation/blob/master/Media/Dev-Teams-Getting-Sarted-Guide/Visual-Studio-01.png]]